ken3stokes/Scofield/README.md

 ## Getting Started

-1. Open `index.html` in your web browser
+1. Visit the landing page at `index.html`
+2. Click any of the action buttons to access the SMART goals tool
-2. Start creating your SMART goals
+3. Start creating and tracking your goals
-3. Use the export feature regularly to backup your data
+4. Use the export feature regularly to backup your data

 ## Reports and Analytics